 If you are determined eligible for services, you and your counselor will develop an IWRP.
 This general plan will outline goals you wish to achieve regarding rehabilitation and mobility, self-care, and/or communication.
 Depending upon available benefits, you and your counselor will review the facilities that provide needed services.
 You may tour facilities, meet staff to learn about facilities and their rules, and compare facilities to determine which one will best meet your individual needs.
 This is the time to ask important questions and focus on your recovery.

 Please understand that the CRS program may have more people applying for services than it can serve.
 The CRS counselors will not be able to tell you how long the wait for services might be.
 However, you can enter your personal case identification number (case ID) into the waiting list database, which will show your placement on the list.
 All consumers are served on a first come, first served basis, so the faster you complete an IWRP, the faster you may receive services.
 Your counselor or a designee will notify you when the program is ready to provide services to you.

 How does the program get its funding?

-Money for the CRS program comes from court fees charged on convictions of criminal felonies and misdemeanors.
-A portion of those fees fund the CRS program.
-Other money comes from General Revenue funds given to the program by the Texas Legislature.
-These funds help provide services to people on the waiting list as quickly as possible.
+The CRS program was first funded in 1991 with the establishment of dedicated funding to aid the recovery process of Texans who have experienced TBIs and/or traumatic SCIs.
+Part of the funding for the CRS program comes from surcharges on convictions of felonies and misdemeanors.
+Other money comes from General Revenue Funds given to the program by the Texas Legislature.
+These funds help the program serve people on the waiting list as soon as possible.

-Rehabilitation: the process of teaching a person how to do daily activities even though they have a disability.
+Rehabilitation—the process of teaching a person how to do daily activities even though he or she has a disability.

 Note: If you or someone you know could benefit from the CRS program, please call the DARS Inquiries Hotline at 1-800-628-5115 or email DARS.Inquiries@dars.state.tx.us for information about applying for services.